yuxinqi030812/assigment-1/README.md

 #### Task 7 -- Comparison

 Compare the two sets of test cases (equivalence partitioning and boundary-value analysis) and their results.
-Which methoddo you find more effective, and why?
+Which method do you find more effective, and why?
 Consider the coverage of the valid input/output domain, the extent of coverageachieved, and the mutants it eliminates(i.e., killed).
 Limit your comparison to half a page.
-If your comparison exceeds this, only the first half-page youwill be assessed.
+If your comparison exceeds this, only the first half-page you will be assessed.

 ## Marking criteria